Rozanova/Native-App-UX-Course/Syllabus.md

 1. App as civic engagement tool.
 2. Speculative app a design/art project to address potential future societal needs.
 3. Critical app design as design/art project that critiques existing social and cultural systems.
-4. Your choice if you must :)
+4. Your choice, as long as it follows Human-Centered design guidelines.

 ### Readings: